yeokm1/ssim-cuda/README.md

 ###Compiling OpenCV
 1. Open CMake GUI as administrator so it access all directories.
 2. Click "Configure", choose Visual Studio 11 2012, "Default native compilers".
 3. Search for CUDA.
-For CUDA_ARCH_BIN, remove all the numbers except the number of your current GPU architecture.
+For `CUDA_ARCH_BIN`, remove all the numbers except the number of your current GPU architecture.
 For example, I use a GeForce 650 which has a compute capability (CC) of 3.0.
 Use this [list](https://developer.nvidia.com/cuda-gpus) to look up the CC of your GPU.
 We remove other numbers to shorten compilation time by only compiling for the CC we want.
-4. Empty out the CUDA_ARCH_PTX field as I don't use a virtual platform.
-Tick CUDA_FAST_MATH.
-Verify that WITH_CUDA and BUILD_opencv_gpu are also ticked.
-Check that CUDA_TOOLKIT_ROOT_DIR is correctly populated.
+4. Empty out the `CUDA_ARCH_PTX` field as I don't use a virtual platform.
+Tick `CUDA_FAST_MATH`.
+Verify that `WITH_CUDA` and `BUILD_opencv_gpu` are also ticked.
+Check that `CUDA_TOOLKIT_ROOT_DIR` is correctly populated.
-5. To speed up compilation even more, I untick BUILD_TESTS and BUILD_PERF_TESTS.
+5. To speed up compilation even more, I untick `BUILD_TESTS` and `BUILD_PERF_TESTS`.
 6. Click Generate.
+7. Go to `C:\opencv\build` and open OPENCV.sln.
+Select Debug Build.
+8. Click BUILD in the toolbar and BUILD ALL_BUILD.
+If VS asks to reload modules because they have been modified externally, just reload.
+9. Select Release Build and repeat step 8.
+10. Go to System Properties to set your path.
+Modify path by adding, `c:\opencv\build\bin\DEBUG;c:\opencv\build\bin\RELEASE`